opensearch-project/OpenSearch/PERFORMANCE_BENCHMARKS.md

 ## Workflow Trigger

-The workflow is triggered when a new comment is created on an issue.
+The workflow is triggered when a new comment is created on a pull request.
 Specifically, it checks for the presence of the `"run-benchmark-test"` keyword in the comment body.
 If this keyword is detected, the workflow proceeds to run the performance benchmarks.

 ## Key Steps in the Workflow